Independent Highland Companies

-Early Independent Companies
+Early independent companies

-The first Independent Companies are generally regarded to have been formed after the Union of the Crowns in 1603 when James VI of Scotland became James I of England.
+The first independent companies are generally regarded to have been formed after the Union of the Crowns in 1603 when James VI of Scotland became James I of England.
 It was thought that firm rule from the centre was the only answer to the state of lawlessness that existed in the Highlands.
 The first policing company was known as the "King's Guard" and consisted only of mounted troops and performed a variety of tasks connected with keeping the law.
-The first of two notable actions carried out by the King’s Guard was in 1605 when they were used in Lord Scone’s expedition to the Western Isles in order to bring in some order and to bring the local chiefs to heel in terms of tax payment.
-After further futile attempts by James to pacify the Highlands the King’s Guard was used once more this time in 1608 led by Andrew Stewart, Lord Ochiltree and Andrew Knox, Bishop of the Isles in an attempt to obtain effective guarantees backed by royal authority.
+The first of two notable actions carried out by the King's Guard was in 1605 when they were used in Lord Scone’s expedition to the Western Isles in order to bring in some order and to bring the local chiefs to heel in terms of tax payment.
+After further futile attempts by James to pacify the Highlands the King's Guard was used once more this time in 1608 led by Andrew Stewart, Lord Ochiltree and Andrew Knox, Bishop of the Isles in an attempt to obtain effective guarantees backed by royal authority.

 In 1624, a meeting of the Privy Council of Scotland was called which included 36 landlord clan chiefs along with 21 members of the Privy Council in order to discuss troubles caused by the Clan Gregor such as cattle lifting, kidnapping and general mayhem that was taking place.
 The outcome of the meeting was to elect two Highland Captaincies from a number of contenders.
-The two elected were both Stewarts as were the commanders of the earlier King’s Guard.
+The two elected were both Stewarts as were the commanders of the earlier King's Guard.
 The appointment of paid and professional soldiers was a major change in trying to control the law and was continued after the death of King James in 1625.
 During this early period up to the restoration of Charles II of England in 1660 was when most of the great Highland robbers were active.
 The activities of the Independent Companies was then considered of little significance when compared with the battles and extraordinary feats of the forces under James Graham, 1st Marquis of Montrose during the Scottish Civil War in 1644–1645.
 Even before the restoration of 1660 the Cromwellians under General George Monk had to resort to local clan watches to try and resolve situations.
 For example, even the Clan Cameron who had been the most staunch supporters of the Stewarts formed an Independent Company to help General Monk subdue the Clan MacDonell of Glengarry.